 Revered PlatinumGames director Hideki Kamiya has expressed his interest in returning to a few familiar franchises, news that’s sure to pique the interest of longtime Kamiya fans.
 Kamiya made the statement in an interview with Dengeki PlayStation magazine (via Siliconera).

-“I want to work on a Devil May Cry and Viewtiful Joe remake, or a true sequel for Okami.
+“I want to work on a Okami.
 A cooperation with Dante (from Devil May Cry) and Bayonetta might also be fun.
 Dear Capcom, if it’s okay with someone like me, I will help anytime.
 Best regards.
-Everyone, bow down your heads together with me!”
+Everyone, bow down your heads together with me!”and remake, or a true sequel for

 There’s a lot to unpack in that relatively brief remark, but the two details that stand out immediately happen to be the first things he mentioned.
 The last Devil May Cry title, a reboot of sorts called DmC: Devil May Cry, launched in 2013, while Viewtiful Joe has been dormant since 2005.
 Kamiya did work on a spiritual successor to the latter, the 2013 Wii U title The Wonderful 101, but two console generations have passed since Joe’s last leading role.